kaliberjs/use-scroll-velocity/readme.md

 - run `git push --tags`
 - Send everybody an email to introduce them to your library!

-# Use scroll velocity
+# useScrollVelocity
 A library that returns an immutable value that signifies the users scroll velocity.

-It returns a positive integer on down scroll and a negative integer on up scroll behavior.
+It returns a positive float on down scroll and a negative float on up scroll behavior.
 The returned value is lerped, the lerp speed is `0.1` by default but can be overwritten by passing the `lerpSpeed` prop, if you need additional smoothing functionality you should either use your own function or use it in conjunction with ThreeJS Math utils like lerp.

 Example with built in lerp: